MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Debuggers.md

 Now, create a new command breakpoint with an action.
 The following command sets a command breakpoint with an action that logs the value of the `$scriptName` variable when the function is called.
-Because the Break keyword is not used in the action, execution does not stop.
-(The backtick (`` ` ``) is the line-continuation character.)
+Because the `break` keyword isn't used in the action, execution doesn't stop.
+The backtick (`` ` ``) is the line-continuation character.

 ```powershell
 PS C:\ps-test> Set-PSBreakpoint -command psversion -script test.ps1  `